dbfit/dbfit/website/_includes/manual/execute-procedure.md

     sp_addmessage @msgnum = 53120, @severity=1, @msgtext = 'test user defined error msg'

- `Execute procedure expect exception` variant is not directly available as a separate table in standalone mode.
+ `Execute Procedure Expect Exception` variant is not directly available as a separate table in standalone mode.
 If you need this functionality in standalone mode, then extend the `ExecuteProcedure` fixture and call the appropriate constructor.
 That class has several constructors for exceptions and error codes.